Loading...

 In exchange, I define my success in mentoring as your success in achieving your goals.
 The world needs more scientists and engineers who are curious, data-driven, and seek to use science to better the world.
 It also needs more people trained as scientists and engineers regardless of what they do.
 I will you define where you want to go, and I will work as hard as you do to get you there.

 Science must be conducted for the betterment of all, with involvement by all.
+We believe our work can only be maximize its impact with these factors in mind.
 Discrimination against anyone on the basis of race, gender identity, sexual orientation, religion, nationality, or any other factor unacceptably harms those individuals and weakens our society as a whole.
 Therefore, the Birnbaum lab stands against discrimination, bias, and racism in any form.
-We strive to address explicit biases wherever they are found, and to be mindful of our own implicit biases that shape how we perceive the world.
+We strive to address explicit biases wherever they are found, and to be mindful of our own biases that shape how we perceive the world.